 top of page

-Part of the process of heading to Trinidad was making sure we had everything we needed to import Rose, as authorities can be very strict.
+Part of the process of heading to Trinidad for the hurricane season was making sure we had everything we needed to import our Aussie Shepherd, Rose, as authorities can be very strict.

-Having gone through it now, here's a breakdown of our experience importing a dog into Trinidad, including what we needed to do, what allowances there were for people coming by sea and who had to be involved.
+Having gone through the pet importation process in 2023 and again in 2025, here's a breakdown of our experience importing a dog into Trinidad, including what we needed to do, what allowances there were for people coming by sea and who had to be involved.

 Bringing a dog to Trinidad